 A franchise typically enables you, the investor or “franchisee,” to operate a business.
 By paying a franchise fee, which may cost several lakh Rupees, you are given a format or system developed by the company (“franchisor”), the right to use the franchisor’s name for a limited time, and assistance.

 For example, the franchisor may help you find a location for your outlet; provide initial training and an operating manual; and advise you on management, marketing, or personnel.

 Some franchisors offer ongoing support such as monthly newsletters, a toll-free telephone number for technical assistance, and periodic workshops or seminars.

 What Factors Should I Consider When Selecting a Franchise?

 Like any other investment, purchasing a franchise is a risk.
-When selecting a franchise, carefully consider a number of factors, such as the demand for the products or services, likely competition, the franchisor’s background, and the level of support you will receive.
+When selecting a franchise, carefully consider several factors, such as the demand for the products or services, likely competition, the franchisor’s background, and the level of support you will receive.

-- The company’s name and how widely recognized it is. — If it has a registered trademark.
+- The company’s name as well as how widely recognized it is. — If it has a registered trademark.

 - If the company has a reputation for quality products or services.

 - If consumers have filed complaints against the franchise with the consumer protection agency or any other local courts.